osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/README.md

 ## Way Sectioning

 OSM ways usually span multiple intersections in the case of roads.
 To make the road network a navigable network, the process of loading an `.osm.pbf` file runs "way sectioning".
 It will follow a set of rules to break ways at intersections, and create `Atlas` `Edge`s.
 For that, it pads the OSM feature identifiers with six digits starting from 1 to the number of sections.
 For example, way 123 would become `Edge`s 123000001, 123000002 and 123000003 if it has to be broken twice.
+If no sectioning takes place, the edge identifier would end in `000`.

 ## Country Slicing